 Majority of the time though they won’t.
 Not a problem, it just means you need to do a little more thinking.

 Go back to what you need help with.
 How can you ask in a way that benefits them as well in the process?

 As touched on above, a ‘benefit’ is subjective and doesn’t always relate to money.
 Don’t think that a financial gain is the only way to help someone, there are often equally as important things you could help with.

 Ideally you want to make it so that they don’t have to do much on the first ask.
 Write a blog post for them geared towards their audience and ask them to post it for example.
 If you have really done your thinking and research, you could even offer a complete solution to a problem you know they have.

 I work to the idea that the more important the leverage factor you hope to gain, the more effort you need to put in.
 Don’t make them think.
 Don’t just give them an idea you want them to implement.
 Do the work first.
 Present the whole package in a way that will help them to get a result.

 And don’t be afraid to be creative or do something a little left field.
 We are so conditioned to doing things the ‘right way’ that most things become grey.
 Be that colour, make them smile!

 So that’s the end of part 1.
-I will get part 2 up in the next couple of weeks.
+You can read part 2 by clicking here.

 Let me know your thoughts on the importance of leverage in business and in life below.
 How have you applied the concept?